Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Method

 \subsubsection{Consistency Enhancement}

-For all inputs $I=[I_{f_1},...,I_{f_{k!}}]$ corresponding to the training sample $q_i$, we aim for the model's predicted results to exhibit consistency.
+For all inputs $I$ within a batch, we aim for the model's predicted results to exhibit consistency.
 As the LoRA adaptation is applied, the parameters of the classification head remain fixed during training.
-Thus, we enforce similarity among the hidden representations just before the classification head to enhance the consistency of the model's output:
+Thus, we enforce similarity among the hidden representations of the last token across the input batch $I$, which are then input into the classification head to predict the next output tokens.
+This approach is designed to enhance the consistency of the model's output.